- Conditions & treatments

 Hepatitis B vaccine and immunoglobulin (a blood product with special antibodies) can be given to your baby straight after birth to prevent the baby from becoming infected.
 This protects almost all babies.

-The baby then follows the usual National Immunisation Schedule and a blood test is taken at five months to check the baby is protected from hepatitis B. If they’re not protected, a further two doses of hepatitis B vaccine may be required.
+The baby then follows the usual National Immunisation Schedule and a blood test is taken at 9 months to check the baby is protected from hepatitis B. If they’re not protected, a further 2 doses of hepatitis B vaccine may be required.

 For further information read the HealthEd resource Hepatitis B: Information for Pregnant Women.